128technology/docs/docs/intro_wa_quickstart_1_networks.md

 sidebar_label: Networks
 ---

-To begin your WAN design, start by describing your users that will be accessing applications over a LAN network segment.
+To begin your WAN design, identify the network to be used for accessing applications over a LAN network segment.

 ![Add network](/img/intro_wa_quickstart_1.gif)